-- A. Organizations shall organize their services so that individuals with co-occurring disorders are identified as soon as possible and receive treatment in an integrated manner. - 1.
-The organization shall develop and implement policies and procedures that ensure that individuals with co-occurring disorders receive timely services according to evidence-based practice standards. - 2.
-The organization shall utilize guidelines from most current toolkits or resources from the SAMHSA, such as: Integrated Treatment for Co-Occurring Disorders Evidence-Based Practices (EBP) KIT and/or TIP 42: Substance Abuse Treatment for Persons With Co-Occurring Disorders as the source of the policies and procedures. - 3.
-Policies and procedures should include at a minimum: - a.
-Screening for co-occurring disorders as part of the biopsychosocial assessment. - b.
+- A. Organizations shall organize their services so that individuals with co-occurring disorders are identified as soon as possible and receive treatment in an integrated manner. - The organization shall develop and implement policies and procedures that ensure that individuals with co-occurring disorders receive timely services according to evidence-based practice standards established for substance use disorder treatment providers. - 2.
+The organization shall utilize guidelines from most current toolkits or resources including but not limited to: Integrated Treatment for Co-Occurring Disorders Evidence-Based Practices (EBP) KIT and/or TIP 42: Substance Abuse Treatment for Persons With Co-Occurring Disorders as the source of the policies and procedures. - 3.
+Policies and procedures should include at a minimum: - Screening for co-occurring disorders as part of the biopsychosocial assessment. - b.
 Education and training shall be provided for front line staff that includes, but is not limited to: - (1) Policies and procedures established by the organization to support individuals with co-occurring disorders; - (2) Identifying individuals with co-occurring disorders; - (3) Connecting individuals to the appropriate level of care; and - (4) Referral and active care coordination. - 4.
-The following elements shall be in place in any specialized treatment program that serves individuals with co-occurring mental and substance-related disorders: - a.
-If services are provided by different practitioners, consultation among all of them must occur in a timely manner on a regular basis and documented in the record. - 5.
-Staffing and Qualifications.
-The following qualifications are recommended for staff providing co-occurring clinical services: - a.
-Dual licensure in mental health and addictions; or - b.
-Certified Co-Occurring Disorder Professional-Diplomate or Certified Advanced Alcohol and Drug Counselor; or
+The following elements shall be in place in any specialized treatment program that serves individuals with co-occurring mental and substancerelated disorders: